siggame/siggame.github.io/MegaMinerAI-Rules.md

   institution.
 MegaMinerAI is not limited to S&T students.
 - **Non-student Team**: A team containing at least one member who is **not** enrolled as a full-time student or a part-time student.
-- **SIG-Game Developer Team**: A team containing at least one member who is a SIG-Game Developer.
+- **ACM-Game Developer Team**: A team containing at least one member who is a ACM-Game Developer.
 These teams are not eligible for **any** prizes.
 However, Developers work hard to test MegaMinerAI, and often want to test their own AIs in the arena.